fstltna/SyncBackup/README.md

 ---

+1. Make sure sshpass is installed: "apt install sshpass"
-1. Edit the settings at the top of syncbackup.pl if needed
+2. Edit the settings at the top of syncbackup.pl if needed
-2. create a cron job like this:
+3. create a cron job like this:

         1 1 * * * /root/SyncBackup/syncbackup.pl

-3. This will back up your SBBS installation at 1:01am each day, and keep the last 5 backups.
+4. This will back up your SBBS installation at 1:01am each day, and keep the last 5 backups.

 If you need more help visit https://SynchronetBBS.org/